anandita-3217/Java_rev/README.md

-# Java Utility Functions
+# Java Revision

-This repository contains a collection of utility functions implemented in Java, focusing on **string manipulation** and **numeric problem-solving**.
-The repository includes three main classes: `Solution`, `NumProb`, and `BasicPrograms`.
-Each class is designed to perform a set of operations that can be useful in various programming contexts.
+This repository contains a collection of  functions implemented in Java, focusing on **string manipulation**, **numeric problem-solving** and **other basic programs**.
+The repository includes three main classes: `StringProblems`, `NumProb`, and `BasicPrograms`.
+Each class is designed to perform a set of operations that can be useful in various programming contexts, for last minute java programming revision.

 ---